Nineteenn1/hl-modding/EZLife/README.md

 # EZLife

-If you have somehow found the vanilla half life game too hard, or you just want to see how the game would look like on an easy mode, you've found the perfect mod!
+If you have somehow found the vanilla half life game too hard, or you just want to see how the game would look like on easy mode, you've found the perfect mod!